DaVinciGraph/davinci-pic/readme.md

 **intimate:** This option brings the two token logos closer together.
 Useful when you want to display LP tokens in a more compact space.

 **merged:** This merges both tokens into a single circle, divided down the middle.
 One side will display the token0 picture, and the other side will display the token1 picture.

+## pool-pair-position

+The `pool-pair-position` acts exactly like `lp-tokens-position` only for contracts.

 ### Note on Small Display Sizes: